'Not a miracle': How all 103 people aboard jet survived Mexico crash

 Authorities said 49 people were hospitalized.
 Among them was a group from the Chicago area, including a priest.

-The plane's pilot, Captain Carlos Meyran, suffered the most serious injury: a lesion that required surgery.
+The plane's pilot, Capt.
+Carlos Meyran, suffered the most serious injury: a lesion that required surgery.
 Some survivors had burns on a quarter of their bodies, according to a local health official.

 "I feel blessed and grateful to God," said Jackeline Flores, who escaped with her daughter as the Embraer E190 quickly filled with smoke and flames.

-Aeroméxico Flight AM2431 was bound for Mexico City when the plane was rocked by a gust of wind that caused it to plunge suddenly, Durango Governor José Rosas Aispuro said.
+Aeroméxico Flight 2431 was bound for Mexico City when the plane was rocked by a gust of wind that caused it to plunge suddenly, said the governor of Durango, José Rosas Aispuro.

-Both of its engines were knocked off and it ploughed through scrubland before coming to a halt 328 yards from the runway, he told reporters.
+Both of its engines were knocked off and it plowed through scrubland before coming to a halt 328 yards from the runway, he told reporters.

 David Gleave, a U.K.-based crash investigator and air safety consultant, said the absence of fatalities reflected the relatively low speed of the impact, as well as decades of work in improving aircraft design.

 “It’s not a miracle,” he said.
 “This is a design-based accident that should be survivable.
-We’ve worked long and hard in the industry to ensure that an event like this is something that people can walk away from.
+We’ve worked long and hard in the industry to ensure that an event like this is something that people can walk away from, that the seats don't slide forward on impact, that limbs are protected.
 The safety of passengers is no accident.”

 He added: “The grassy area you see around an airport is not just wasteland, it is deliberately kept free of obstacles such as ditches or power lines.
 It is designed to allow a landing that people can walk away from.”